gapy04/gapy04.github.io/README.md

 Andrew Etter discusses several principles to writing good software documentation in his book, _Modern Technical Writing_.
 Notably:

 * **Use a lightweight markup language to write documentation**.
 We use lightweight markup languages like Markdown because they are compatible with various different platforms, free to use, human-readable, and straightforward to learn.
-This allows us to collaborate with various people.

 * **Use a static site generator to host your documentation**.
 Static sites are fast, simple, secure, and portable because they do not require databases nor servers to function.
-With static site generators like Jekyll, all you need is a lightweight markup language document to create and easily customize our static sites.
+With static site generators like Jekyll, all we need is a lightweight markup language document to create and easily customize our static sites.
 Therefore, we can make a beautiful and functional documentation website with ease.

 * **Use a distributed version control system (DVCS) to share/host documents**.
 Using a DVCS like GitHub makes it easy to upload files into a repository and share it with others.
 In addition, it keeps track of any changes to the documents so we can collaborate without worry.